RazanAlsallumi/Saudi_Stock_Exchange/README.md

 The Random Forest and Decision Tree models performed effectively in most banks.
 But Random Forest model was more effective than the Decision Tree Model in most.
 In the Decision Tree Model, the error rate was less than 2%, except in Alinma Bank, the Decision Tree Model performed better than the Random Forest Model by 20%.

+You can see our Blog on [medium](https://medium.com/@razanAlsallumi/saudi-stock-exchange-tadawul-9d84b2c15852)

+You can see our dashboard on [Tableau](https://public.tableau.com/app/profile/waad.alsaleh/viz/Tadawul/TadawulDashbord)